Lemon drop pepper: Description

 Plants of the lemon drop variety are typical representatives of the species Capsicum baccatum.
 In the first year they can reach a height of 1.5 to 2 m.
 The plant grows upright and is highly branched.
 The leaves are dark green and relatively narrow, the petals are whitish - green and carry yellow - green spots on the base.
 Lemon drop is a high yielding chilli plant, in a year one plant can produce over 100 fruits.
 The time between fertilization of flowers and ripening of the fruit is about 80 days.

 Varieties

-The lemon drop has been confused with ají limo, a different species (C. chinense) has the following variants:
+The lemon drop, which has been confused with the ají limo of a different species (C. chinense), has the following variants: